starchyunderscore/SurveyClunky/README.md

 3. Change the `HostName` & mentions of `SITE` in `index.py`
 4. Edit index.html to be your own kind of thing
 5. Run `index.py` with `python3`

+## How come it's so bad?
+This is my first real project in python, and I didn't really care if it was that good.
+I just wanted to do it.